A fair proportion of our call outs for "poor picture" are not caused by the aerial

 Whilst on the subject of cable / connectors, it is preferable to avoid the use of

-Surface Plates.
-If they are utilised make sure they`re quality screened non-
+Surface Plates but if they are utilised make sure they`re quality screened non-

 The high power 4G transmissions make good screening even more important, be warned !